 A savings plan doesn’t have to be complicated.
 By starting small and keeping things simple and steady, budgeting and saving may just become a habit.
 While that first goal could be as basic as just getting started, it might not take long to realize where the budget can be adjusted to maximize savings.

-SoFi Money® is a cash management account that lets you save, spend and earn all in the same place without spending your money on account fees.
+SoFi Checking and Savings® is a checking and savings account that lets you save, spend and earn all in the same place without spending your money on account fees.
 In addition to earning higher-than-average interest, SoFi members get discounts, offers and rewards at various companies.

 As of 6/9/2020, accounts with recurring monthly deposits of $500 or more each month, will earn interest at 0.25%.
 All other accounts will earn interest at 0.01%.
 Interest rates are variable and subject to change at our discretion at any time.
 Accounts opened prior to June 8, 2020, will continue to earn interest at 0.25% irrespective of deposit activity.
 SoFi’s Securities reserves the right to change this policy at our discretion at any time.
 Accounts which are eligible to earn interest at 0.25% (including accounts opened prior to June 8, 2020) will also be eligible to participate in the SoFi Money Cashback Rewards Program.